 - Mediclaim premium: Request that your insurer send you a statement for Section 80D tax purposes.

 Employers usually seek a declaration at the beginning of the fiscal year so that TDS computations for the entire year can be estimated.
 Investment declaration must be completed and submitted near the end of the fiscal year.
 If that is not completed the tax-saving for your investments will not work.

 To receive tax benefits or rebates on investments and costs, a salaried employee must make an investment statement to his or her employer beginning June 1, 2016.
 In most cases, investment declaration must be submitted at the end of the fiscal year.
 The form is a declaration of an employee's tax deduction claims.
 However, this might differ from company to company.
-You might be unsure how to fill out investment declaration correctly.
+You might be unsure how to fill tax declaration correctly.
 Viewing a completed Form 12BB sample is a simple way to achieve this.
 Now that you know how to fill out the investment declaration, you can simply get your paperwork in order and submit it on time.
 Take advantage of the situation and save as much money as possible.

 *Tax benefits are as per the Income Tax Act, 1961, and are subject to any amendments made thereto from time to time

 The article is meant to be general and informative in nature and should not be construed as solicitation material.
 Please read the related product brochures for exclusions, terms and conditions, warranties, etc. carefully before concluding a sale.